Judene/fts_predictors/thesismaster/README.md

 # Judene Thesis
+This repository contains all the code for the Master's thesis, Identifying generic machine learning approaches for financial time series forecasting.
+An abstract of the thesis follows:

 A package for testing various time series predictors in a walk forward fashion

 # Installation on Anaconda